UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{trajectory2vec}

-Like DTC, trajectory2vec~\cite{yao2017trajectory} employs the AE framework to derive trajectory embeddings to facilitate clustering.
+trajectory2vec~\cite{yao2017trajectory} employs the AE framework with LSTM-based~\cite{hochreiter1997long} encoder and decoder to derive embeddings for vessel trajectories.

-Here, the encoder and decoder are LSTM networks~\cite{hochreiter1997long}.
-The trajectories are prepared as input to the encoder by extracting their moving behavior sequences.
-This is done using a sliding window technique, where the window has a set width and moves across a trajectory with an offset that is half the window's width.
-In each window, features such as the time interval, changes in position, speed, and the rate of turn are extracted.
-These features represent the moving behavior sequence of the trajectory and are then fed into the AE framework to learn the embedding vector of the trajectory.
+The method prepares trajectories by extracting moving behavior sequences using a sliding window.
+The window moves across each trajectory with half-width steps, extracting features like time intervals, position changes, speed, and turn rates.
+These behavioral features are then processed through the AE framework to learn the trajectory's embedding vector.